DrDonik/BeamScanner/ README - Version Controlled Directory.txt

 $ svn checkout svn://iapbp111.unibe.ch/LabView/BeamScanner/trunk

+Note: There exist several branches of this project in LabView/Beamscanner/branches.
 Once checked out, to later update your local working copy to the latest revision, use

 $ svn update